crystal-lang-tools/geany-crystal/README.md

 Configuration: `[styling=Coffeescript]` and `lexer_filetype=CoffeeScript`

 - structs and enums can be collapsed
-- heredocs aren't supported (because JavaScript doesn't)
+- heredocs are not highlighted (because JavaScript doesn't)
 - macros syntax are OK
-- method and symbols aren't highlighted
+- methods and symbols aren't highlighted
+- blue color for common methods and related keywords

 ## Ruby

 Configuration: `[styling=Ruby]` and `lexer_filetype=Ruby`

-- support heredocs
+- supports heredocs
-- macro syntax not well supported
+- macro syntax not well supported, and usually mess up the rest of the file
 - struct can't be collapsed
-- standard types aren't highlighted
+- standard and custom types are highlighted the same

-## Common

-Some non exhaustive features not supported when choosing either `Ruby` or `CoffeeScript`:

-- structs
-- enums
-- class and instance variables (including getter, setter etc)